LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W06-D2-CssLayout-Float.md

 - `background-repeat: no-repeat` will stop the image from being tiled.
 - `background-size:cover` will cause the image to fit the width to the viewport, but the top and bottom might be clipped.
-- `background-position: contain` will make the image height fit the height of the containing element.
+- `background-size: contain` will make the image height fit the height of the containing element.

 ```CSS
 div {